Hestia

 In ancient Greek religion and mythology, Hestia (/ˈhɛstiə, ˈhɛstʃə/; Ἑστία) is the virgin goddess of the hearth and the home.
 In myth, she is the firstborn child of the Titans Cronus and Rhea, and one of the Twelve Olympians.

-In Greek mythology, newborn Hestia, along with four of her five siblings, was devoured by her father Cronus, who feared being overthrown by one of his offspring.
+According to the Theogony of Hesiod, newborn Hestia, along with four of her five siblings, was devoured by her father Cronus, who feared being overthrown by one of his offspring.
 Zeus, the youngest child, escaped with his mother's help, and made his father disgorge all his siblings.
 Cronus was supplanted by this new generation of deities; and Hestia thus became one of the Olympian gods, the new rulers of the cosmos, alongside her brothers and sisters.
 In spite of her status, she has little prominence in Greek mythology.
 Like Athena and Artemis, Hestia elected never to marry and remained an eternal virgin goddess instead, forever tending to the hearth of Olympus.

 As the goddess of sacrificial fire, Hestia received the first offering at every domestic sacrifice.
 In the public domain, the hearth of the prytaneum functioned as her official sanctuary.
 Whenever a new colony was established, a flame from Hestia's public hearth in the mother city would be carried to the new settlement.
 The goddess Vesta is her Roman equivalent.

 Origins and etymology

 Hestia's name means "hearth, fireplace, altar".
 This stems from the PIE root *wes, "burn" (ultimately from *h₂wes- "dwell, pass the night, stay").
 It thus refers to the oikos: domestic life, home, household, house, or family.
-Burkert states that an "early form of the temple is the hearth house; the early temples at Dreros and Prinias on Crete are of this type as indeed is the temple of Apollo at Delphi which always had its inner hestia".
+Walter Burkert stated that an "early form of the temple is the hearth house; the early temples at Dreros and Prinias on Crete are of this type as indeed is the temple of Apollo at Delphi which always had its inner hestia".
 The Mycenaean great hall (megaron), like Homer's hall of Odysseus at Ithaca, had a central hearth.
 Likewise, the hearth of the later Greek prytaneum was the community and government's ritual and secular focus.
 Hestia's naming thus makes her a personification of the hearth and its fire, a symbol of society and family, also denoting authority and kingship.